Author: Justin Schmid

 If you want to start a heated debate with commercial truck drivers, just mention driver-facing dash cams.
 Conversations about these devices carom from dash cam laws to philosophical concerns to conspiracies and right back again.

 While truck drivers have made peace with forward-facing cameras, many remain opposed to having one aimed at them.
-And since driver-facing dash cams are becoming more common, this is a great time to take a look at the legal issues surrounding them.
+And since driver-facing dash cams are becoming more common, this is a great time to take a look at whether dash cams are legal for commercial vehicles.

 Are Driver-Facing Dash Cams Legal, or Do They Invade Your Privacy?

 The debate over dash cam laws spans all types of trucks from local delivery vehicles to long-haul trucks.
 No matter how short the route, some drivers feel unsettled at the thought of supervisors peering into their vehicle.
 Long-haul drivers even argued that, because they often sleep and eat in their trucks, it’s their home.
 And they objected to being watched in their home.

 That argument fell short with the California Attorney General, which concluded that use of the cameras doesn’t violate any state laws.